denistsoi/franklinchen.github.io/source/_posts/2011-09-26-i-dont-feel-like-practicing-but-im-gonna-do-it-anyway.markdown

 I have missed probably an average of one day of recorder practice every two weeks.
 I can live with that. *The point of the planned schedule is not, paradoxically, to rigidly stick to it.* The point is to set a personal standard, a mind set, a reference point, an [anchor](http://en.wikipedia.org/Anchoring).
 When I was twelve years old, I was struck by this [quote](http://en.wikiquote.org/wiki/Robert_Browning):

+{% blockquote %}
 Ah, but a man's reach should exceed his grasp,
 Or what's a heaven for?
+{% endblockquote %}

 I immediately interpreted this as meaning, if I want to achieve something, I must aim beyond it.